 Collecting more information on released fish is a priority research need for the Council.
 To help fill this data gap, the SAFMC Citizen Science Program developed the SAFMC Release Project.
 As a pilot, this project developed a mobile app and partnered commercial, for-hire, and recreational fishermen to collect information on released scamp grouper.
 A recent expansion allows fishermen to report releases of all shallow water grouper species.
 We applied for a grant to incorporate Red Snapper into the list of species in 2022.

 The SAFMC Release Project is available through SciFish, a citizen science mobile application created by the ACCSP, SAFMC, NCDMF, and HarborLight Software.
-Fishermen can use this app to log information on released shallow water grouper – including the length of the released fish, depth of release, observed shark predation, and release treatment (e.g., use of a descending device).
-Data collected will help better characterize the size of released fish and help inform discard mortality estimates.
+Fishermen can use this app to log information on released shallow water grouper – including the length of the released fish, depth of release, optional location, observed shark predation, and release treatment (e.g., use of a descending device or venting).
+Data collected can help us better understand which of the shallow water grouper are being released, what size they are, and how many survive.

 We’re currently looking for commercial, for-hire, and recreational fishermen to participate in this project!